JOBIM 2026 Mini-Symposium: “International Interactions in Bioinformatics”

 This mini-symposium is open to all participants interested in the collaborative, organizational, and scientific aspects of bioinformatics and computational biology.
 The proposed partnerships may take various forms: setting up joint projects, reciprocal hosting of scientists, or organizing joint workshops and training sessions on topics where needs are identified.
 A focus will be placed on issues related to data management, computing infrastructure, and the principles of open science.

 Participation is open to all JOBIM attendees.
-Registration for the mini-symposium will be available through the JOBIM registration portal starting April 30.
-Presentations, posters related to the mini-symposium, and participation will be available via videoconference.
+The mini-symposium will be available via videoconference.

 Organizers & Sponsors